gregmsanderson/fly-live-beats/docs/6-aws-create-an-image.md

 Docker version 23.0.1-rd, build 393499b
 ```

-We need to get the commands to do that.
-Click on the name of the repository in ECR.
-We want the commands to push an image to it:
+We need to get the commands to build, tag and push the image to ECR.
+Click on the name of the repository.
+We want these commands:

 ![ECR push image](img/aws_ecr_click_on_it.jpeg)

-If you click thaat button in your console, you should see _your_ commands, prefilled with your repository URL.
-They should look something like this:
+If you click that button in your console, you should see _your_ commands (prefilled with your repository URL).
+They will look something like this:

 ![ECR push commands](img/aws_ecr_get_push_commands.jpeg)